guiguimanu/arkanot/README.md

 # How To Create A Level

-A level can be created in x simple steps
+A level can be created in 8 simple steps
 1. Duplicate Assets/_Arkanot/Scenes/Testing/Level Template.unity
 2. Name it **"Level {level number}"** and place it in Assets/_Arkanot/Scenes/Levels to stay organized
 3. Open it and select the **== Game Controller ==** object